vmware-archive/spring-boot-data-rest-demo/README.md

     Logger logger = LoggerFactory.getLogger(MyDemoApplication.class);

-    // Loads the database on startup
+    // Loads the database on startup using the repository created by Spring Data.
     @Bean
     ApplicationRunner loadDatabase(GreetingRepository gr) {
         return appRunner -> {